awsdocs/aws-iot-docs/developerguide/metrics_dimensions.md

 1. In the navigation pane, choose **Metrics**\.

-1. In the **CloudWatch Metrics by Category** pane, under the metrics category for AWS IoT, select a metrics category, and then in the upper pane, scroll down to view the full list of metrics\.
+1. In the **CloudWatch Metrics by Category** pane, under the metrics category for AWS IoT, choose a metrics category, and then in the upper pane, scroll down to view the full list of metrics\.

-**To view metrics using the AWS CLI**
+**To view metrics \(CLI\)**
 + At a command prompt, use the following command:

   ```